Since 2004, revealing pleasure at work!

 I wanted to thank you for the help you gave me.
 We may not have come to the right conclusion together, but you taught me to create a personal reflection and to think about myself.
 A skill that now serves me on a daily basis."

-Sometimes, when one does not go deep enough into research, such as researching a profession and its training (during coaching or afterwards) one realizes afterwards that it does not (or no longer) totally correspond to one's priorities when one becomes aware of the concrete work activity.
-Or sometimes, one is so excited and euphoric to have "found" one's job at the time that one is not sufficiently lucid on the other elements of this job to be taken into account or on one's own priorities.
-Sometimes, it can also be the thinking or the priorities that change in a few weeks.
-There are several cases, but generally this happens when the student does not do their thinking and research 100% before making their choices.
+Sometimes, if you don't go deeply enough into researching a career and its training (either during coaching or afterwards), you realize afterwards that it doesn't (or no longer) fully correspond to your priorities, when you become aware of the actual work activity or subjects you'll have to take.
+Sometimes, too, you're so excited and euphoric to have "found" your trade at the time that you're not sufficiently clear about the other elements of this trade to be taken into account, or about your own priorities.
+Sometimes, it can also be your own thinking or priorities that change in the space of a few weeks.
+There are several possible scenarios, but generally it happens when the student doesn't do 100% of his or her own thinking and research before making a choice.

 You are not only choosing a profession but a life and especially the way of life that goes with it, that is why it is important to invest in a process of projection.
 Any decision must be nourished by a process of reflection and introspection which can take time.
 Don't choose a career in a hurry from a CIO catalog or by taking an orientation test, because the impact on your life will not be felt in the short term, but in the medium or long term.